Forecast details

 In the service, the values of the Kp index correspond to the following verbal definitions:

-Kp index State of magnetic field on the service
+Kp index State of magnetic field in the service

 Less than 4